Now, why would I want to do that?

 For this tutorial, I defined two data sources for two different Elasticsearch indices — one for Apache logs shipped using Filebeat and the other for server performance metrics to Elasticsearch using Metricbeat.

-In Grafana 4.1, you have the selection of different visualizations — or “panels,” as they are called in Grafana — to choose from at the top of the dashboard.
+In Version 4.1, you have the selection of different visualizations — or “panels,” as they are called in Grafana — to choose from at the top of the dashboard.

 To edit the graph, you need to click the panel title and then Edit.